turbot/steampipe-plugin-aws/docs/tables/aws_auditmanager_evidence_folder.md

 # Table: aws_auditmanager_evidence_folder

-The evidence folder that contains the evidence.
-User activity evidence is collected from AWS CloudTrail logs.
+Evidence folders contain user activity evidence that is collected from CloudTrail logs.
 Configuration data evidence is collected from snapshots of other AWS services such as Amazon EC2, Amazon S3, or IAM.

 ## Examples